Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Introduction

 Inspired by VEM~\cite{chen2017interface} and IFE methods in the literature, is it possible for a numerical method to take both the advantages of conformity provided by virtual element spaces and robust optimal approximation capabilities of IFE spaces?
 The question severs as one major motivation for this work.
 For this purpose, we shall develop $H^1$, $\bfH(\curl)$ and $\bfH(\div)$ virtual element spaces involving discontinuous coefficients, i.e., they are solution spaces to some local interface problems incorporating jump conditions related to the underlying equations.
-As the interface is immersed into the design of the virtual element spaces, we shall call it {\em immersed virtual element method} (IVEM).
-The key idea is to use the conforming virtual element spaces on a shape regular background unfitted mesh $\mathcal T_h$ for discretization, and project them to the IFE spaces on interface elements which are cut by the interfaces from the background mesh; for details please refer to Section \ref{sec:meshes}.
-It can offer sufficient and robust approximation capabilities locally.
+As the interface is immersed into the design of the virtual element spaces, we shall call it {\em immersed \LC{(interface)} virtual element method} (IVEM).
+The key idea is to use the conforming virtual element spaces on a shape regular background unfitted mesh $\mathcal T_h$ for discretization, and then to project them to the IFE spaces on interface elements which are cut by the interfaces from the background mesh. \LC{The virtual element space provides the conformity and the IFE space can offer sufficient and robust approximation capabilities locally.
+We also note that this practice exhibits similarity to the Trefftz finite element method (Trefftz-FEM)~\cite{JirousekWroblewski1996T}, in which the basis functions are fundamental solutions to certain local problems.
+Another resemblance is that Trefftz FEM may relax the exact inter-element continuity to yield a ``quasi-conforming'' discretization \cite{IhlenburgBabuska1995Dispersion,2020AnandOvallEtAlTrefftz}, which carries the same spirit with the IFE spaces locally.} Moreover, as subelements of elements are treated together through the jump conditions instead of independently as anisotropic polygons, it is highlighted that the coercivity can be established of which the hidden constants are independent of subelement shapes.
+This property does not hold for virtual element spaces defined only on subelements~\cite{2018CaoChen,chen2017interface}, where the coercivity constant may depend on the anisotropy of polygons or polyhedra, and refined analysis is needed to establish a robust error analysis.

-In particular, we will consider the following two models.
-The first one is an $H^1$-elliptic interface problem
+In particular, we will consider the following \LC{$H^1$ and $\bfH(\curl)$ interface problems in two dimensions} and refer to~\cite{2021Ji} for $\bfH(\div)$ interface problems. \RG{Due to the fact that solution exhibiting low regularity near the interface, especially for the $\bfH(\curl)$ equations \cite{1999MartinMoniqueSerge,2004CostabelDaugeNicaise}, in this work we only consider the lowest order methods.} The first problem of interest is an $H^1$-elliptic interface problem

 with $f\in L^2(\Omega)$, and the continuity and flux jump conditions

 where $\mathbf{n}:= \bfn(\bfx)$ denotes the unit normal vector to $\Gamma$ at $\bfx=(x_1,x_2)\in \Gamma$ pointing from $\Omega^-$ to $\Omega^+$.
 In the following discussion, $\bfn$ always denotes the unit outward normal vector, and $\bft$ denotes the tangential vector which is a counterclockwise rotation of $\bfn$ by $\pi/2$.